anhem/test-populator/README.md

 Controls whether to allow access to private constructors when populating.

-### blacklistedMethods

-named methods in the list will be skipped if encountered.
-This is mostly a code coverage issue and should rarely be needed otherwise.

-### blacklistedFields

-named fields in the list will be skipped if encountered.
-This is mostly a code coverage issue and should rarely be needed otherwise.

 ### overridePopulates

 Some classes might be difficult to populate automatically.